 Memorable Manitobans: Alfred William Muldrew (1889-1976)

-Born at Virden on 20 August 1889, son of David and Margaret Muldrew, he attended the University of Manitoba then taught mathematics and physics at the Manitoba Agricultural College until enlisting in the Canadian armed forces during the First World War.
+Born at Virden on 20 August 1889, son of David Muldrew (1854-1939) and Margaret J. Walter (1854-1922), he attended the University of Manitoba then taught mathematics and physics at the Manitoba Agricultural College until enlisting in the Canadian armed forces during the First World War.
 After returning from military service overseas, he was Principal of Carman School (1920-1921) then earned an MA in mathematics (1925) and BEd (1941).

 Attestation papers, Canadian Expeditionary Force, Library and Archives Canada.

 Marriage registration, Manitoba Vital Statistics.